What Is a Personal Guarantee?

 A personal guarantee is commonplace in the world of small business loans.
 But it’s still important to understand the full scope of your responsibility so that you’re aware of the risks and certain that you’re willing to take them.

-Although agreeing to a personal guarantee is likely to improve the terms of the loans you qualify for, it’s good to know what’s on offer without a personal guarantee as well as with one.
+Although agreeing to a personal guarantee is likely to improve the terms of the loans you qualify for, it’s good to know what’s on offer without a personal guarantee, as well.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.